microsoft/pxt-arcade/docs/test/skillmap/racer/racer1.md

-## {6.
-Take a Look!}

-Click back to the game window to see how everything is coming together.

----
+## {Step 6}

+- :binoculars: Look at the game window again.

-The truck should drop to the ground inside the cave.
+Did the truck fall to the ground?

----

-- :mouse pointer: When you're ready to continue, click **Next**.